Genealogical DNA test: Base pair identification

-All major service providers use equipment with chips supplied by Illumina.
+All major service providers use equipment with microarray chips supplied by Illumina.
 The chip determines which SNP locations are tested.
 Different versions of the chip are used by different service providers.
 In addition, updated versions of the Illumina chip may test different sets of SNP locations.
 The list of SNP locations and base pairs at that location is usually available to the customer as "raw data".
 The raw data can be uploaded to some other genealogical service providers to produce an additional interpretation and matches.
 For additional genealogical analysis the data can also be uploaded to GEDmatch (a third-party web based set of tools that analyzes raw data from the main service providers).
 Raw data can also be uploaded to services that provide health risk and trait reports using SNP genotypes.
 These reports may be free or inexpensive, in contrast to reports provided by DTC testing companies, who charge about double the cost of their genealogy-only services.
 The implications of individual SNP results can be ascertained from raw data results by referring to SNPedia.com.

-Identification of Matches
+Identification of matches

 The major component of an autosomal DNA test is matching other individuals.
 Where the individual being tested has a number of consecutive SNPs in common with a previously tested individual in the company's database, it can be inferred that they share a segment of DNA at that part of their genomes.
 If the segment is longer than a threshold amount set by the testing company, then these two individuals are considered to be a match.
 Unlike the identification of base pairs, the data bases against which the new sample is tested, and the algorithms used to determine a match, are proprietary and specific to each company.

 The unit for segments of DNA is the centimorgan (cM).
 For comparison, a full human genome is about 6500 cM.
 The shorter the length of a match, the greater are the chances that a match is spurious.
 An important statistic for subsequent interpretation is the length of the shared DNA (or the percentage of the genome that is shared).